PatrickNymark/BioTrio/README.md

 # BioTrio Final project
-The is part of the mandatory task in Computer Science.
+This is part of the mandatory task in Computer Science.
 The focus of this project is to develop a system for booking tickets and handling featured films for the small provincial cinema Bio Trio.
 This report is a collection of tasks, facts and knowledge gained with the aim of delivering a comprehensive 2nd Semester/1st Year Final Project.
 # Institution
 KEA - KØBENHAVNS ERHVERVSAKADEMI, Denmark
 # Pre-requisite